TechLadies/bootcamp-7-info/README.md

 ## Support

-If you have unanswered or need to clarify any of the points, please email bootcamp@techladies.co.
+If you have unanswered questions or need to clarify any of the points, please email bootcamp@techladies.co.

 [[Back to Top]](#TechLadies-Bootcamp-7-Information)